Excel Add-in

 • State name is valid (use full names like "Texas" or 2-letter codes like "TX")

-• Premium is a positive number
+• Premium is a positive number (required for "Tax", optional for "Rate")

 • You have API credits remaining